ga32xan/Maxigauge-TPG256A/README.md

  # Maxigauge-TPG256A Serial Port Reader
-* Reads Pfeiffer Maxigauge TPG256A over serial connection and creates logfile
+* Reads Pfeiffer Maxigauge TPG256A over serial connection and creates logfile.
-* Creates command line output for the six channels wit indicated pressure
+* Creates command line output for the six channels with indicated pressures & stati.

-## Changed usage:
+## Usage:
-* Start pressure recording with maxigauge-TPG256A.py
+* Start pressure recording with python Maxigauge-TPG256A.py
+* Plot logfile with plot-logfiles.py
 * Create a united logfile from the logfiles you want to plot with merge-logfiles.py
-* Plot logfile with plot-logfiles.py

-### Optional but not production:
+### Optional but not production yet:
 * Real-time plot data in a seperate window with calling maxigauge-TPG256A.py with the -p flag
-* Dynamically update pressure gauges for their reported status on the command line

 #### (record/display):
 * prints helpline with command line options and their default values
 ```
 python Maxigauge-TDG256A.py -h
 ```
-* starts program with default parameters (COMport = 8, no plotting) - writes logfile to %(date) - pressure.log
+* starts program with default parameters (COMport = 8, no plotting) - writes logfile to "%(date) - pressure.log"
 ```
 python Maxigauge-TDG256A.py
 ```